 Students will study HPE for one semester, comprised of two theory lessons and two practical lessons every week.
-Physical activities that may be studied include touch football, athletics, ultimate Frisbee and orienteering.
-Theory topics may include fitness and training and inclusion in sport.
+Physical activities that may be studied include touch football, athletics, and orienteering.
+Theory topics include fitness and training and inclusion in sport.

-- Laptop: theory units are delivered via OneNote and online resources - Students must have access to Word and PowerPoint for assessment tasks
+- Laptop: theory units are delivered via OneNote and online resources. - Students must have access to Microsoft Word, Excel, and PowerPoint for assessment tasks.